technicalanxiety/technicalanxiety/src/content/backlog/beyond-azure-monitor-pt3.md

 - Log automation decisions for audit and improvement

 ---

 ## CONCLUSION

 Queries that run manually are useful.
 Queries that deploy automatically, suppress noise during maintenance, score business impact, and trigger remediation are operational infrastructure.

-The patterns in this series encode operational knowledge into systems that run without constant human attention.
+These are my examples.
+They're the patterns that made sense in the environments I've managed, solving the problems I kept running into.
+They're not meant to be copied verbatim.
+They're frameworks for building monitoring that earns confidence and runs without constant human attention.

 Start with one pattern that addresses your biggest pain point.
-Expand from there.
+Deploy it.
+Validate it.
+Expand from success.

+The series is complete.
+Parts 1 and 2 gave you the intelligence.
+Part 3 gave you the automation.
+What you build with them is up to you.

 ---